Art of Europe

 The art of Europe, also known as Western art, encompasses the history of visual art in Europe.
 European prehistoric art started as mobile Upper Paleolithic rock and cave painting and petroglyph art and was characteristic of the period between the Paleolithic and the Iron Age.
 Written histories of European art often begin with the Aegean civilizations, dating from the 3rd millennium BC.
-However a consistent pattern of artistic development within Europe becomes clear only with Ancient Greek art, which was adopted and transformed by Rome and carried; with the Roman Empire, across much of Europe, North Africa and Western Asia.
+However, a consistent pattern of artistic development within Europe becomes clear only with Ancient Greek art, which was adopted and transformed by Rome and, with the Roman Empire, was carried across much of Europe, North Africa and Western Asia.

 The influence of the art of the Classical period waxed and waned throughout the next two thousand years, seeming to slip into a distant memory in parts of the Medieval period, to re-emerge in the Renaissance, suffer a period of what some early art historians viewed as "decay" during the Baroque period, to reappear in a refined form in Neo-Classicism and to be reborn in Post-Modernism.

-Before the 1800s, the Christian church was a major influence on European art, and commissions from the Church provided the major source of work for artists.
-In the same period there was also a renewed interest in classical mythology, great wars, heroes and heroines, and themes not connected to religion.
+Before the 1800s, the Christian church was a major influence on European art, and commissions from the church provided the major source of work for artists.
+In the same period, there was also a renewed interest in classical mythology, great wars, heroes and heroines, and themes not connected to religion.
 Most art of the last 200 years has been produced without reference to religion and often with no particular ideology at all, but art has often been influenced by political issues, whether reflecting the concerns of patrons or the artist.

-European art is arranged into a number of stylistic periods, which, historically, overlap each other as different styles flourished in different areas.
+European art is arranged into many stylistic periods, which, historically, overlap each other as different styles flourished in different areas.
 Broadly the periods are: Classical, Byzantine, Medieval, Gothic, Renaissance, Baroque, Rococo, Neoclassical, Modern, Postmodern and New European Painting.